 Now, most people rely on photographs to remember the deceased.
 Yet occasionally painters are asked to commemorate a deceased person, and in doing so face their own challenges.
 The artist may have many source photographs to work from, but this also means the commissioner may expect a photorealist

 These commissions are a stark contrast to posthumous artworks made for personal reasons.
-Contemporary works are often by bereaved relatives of the subject, wanting to produce a lasting emblem of the character now departed: Robert Lutyens painted his father, Edward from a photograph because the artist felt every other portrait made his father look 'over-serious'.
+Contemporary works are often by bereaved relatives of the subject, wanting to produce a lasting emblem of the character now departed: Robert Lutyens painted his father, Edwin from a photograph because the artist felt every other portrait made his father look 'over-serious'.
 Artists may also paint posthumous portraits as a form of therapy.
 The ritual of painting from life can be meditative and help an artist contemplate or work through difficult feelings.

 Looking at many posthumous portraits for this article, I found Robert Oskar Lenkiewicz’s Study of the Painter's Dead Mother the most difficult to view.
 The dead pallor of the subject’s skin is shocking – this hints that death is culturally alien to contemporary viewers.
 Perhaps in looking at something you become less frightened: a good reason to look closely at these complex portraits.